 How to convert AIFF to FLAC:

 Step 2.
 After importing the audio, click on the "Settings" button.
-The "More Options" window will pop up, and you can select FLAC as the output format from the list of optional audio formats.
+The "More Options" window will pop up, and you can select FLAC or MP3 or other audio files as the output format from the list of optional audio formats.

 Step 3.
 Next, tap on the "Convert" button when you want to convert the imported file.
 The "Convert All" button is also available for processing a batch of files.
 Don't forget to set a suitable save path.

 Step 4.
-Soon, you will get the FLAC audio file after the conversion.
+Soon, you will get the converted audio file after the conversion.
 The file can be found in the "Finished" tab.

 What is the FLAC format?